lse-ds105/ds105a-project-chadgpt/docs/index.md

 -   This post has a high Reddit upvote ratio, yet it has the lowest BBC Good Food rating.
 -   Investigating the corresponding [post](https://www.bbcgoodfood.com/recipes/easter-egg-blondies) on BBC Good Food, we can tell from the comments that the recipe is flawed, both in its procedure and quantities of ingredients, and does not produce a tasty dish.
 -   This exposes an imperfection in our approach-- ingredients and cooking procedure have a huge impact on how well a post is received, despite the Reddit and BBC Good Food recipe titles being highly similar.

+### Part 2B 📊 Analysis of extracted cuisine and ingredients

+blah blah blah

+blah blah blah

+- insert top 10 ingredient list
+    - For all our fellow LSE students out there, when you move into your new accomodation next year, these 10 ingredients are your move-in kitchen staples for you to become a meal prep monster!
+Because most of the recipes use these ingredients!

 ### 📖Overall Conclusion